paulMConstant/Watch/README.md

 ## Requirements
 + VLC media player
-+ Qt5 network, core and gui dynamic libraries (built-in on most Linux distros)
++ Qt5 network, multimedia, core and gui dynamic libraries (built-in on most Linux distros)

 Tested on Ubuntu 18.04.

+## Before compiling
+Run *certs/create_client_certificate.sh* and *certs/create_server_certificate.sh* to generate SSL certificates.
+The client **does not** check the server certificate.
+It does not need to stick to one IP.
+For portability purposes, it is only used for encryption.
+The server **does** check the client certificate, this way only this application can connect to the server.

 ## How to use
 **Server side :** The server uses port 3000 (modifiable in messages/constants).

 Set up your network (NAT/firewall) and let it run on your machine.

-**Client side :** Connect to the server IP and open a local video.
+**Client side :** Connect to the server IP and open a local video or URL.
+Opening a URL will share it automatically to the other users.

 The server will synchronize the timestamps and play/pauses of all client applications.

-The videos must be present on disk for each user (only timestamp info is sent).
+The local videos must be present on disk for each user (only timestamp info is sent).

 *TODO : stream from one PC to the others*